secretstartups/handbook/group-conversations/index.html.md

 - Take away, this is the title of the slide, so use: 'migration 10 days ahead of schedule', instead of 'migration schedule estimates', the combined titles of your slides should make a good summary.
 - Feelings, this is the verbal and non-verbal communication in the video feed, how you feel about the take away, 'I'm proud of the band for picking up the pace'.

+Best practices for presentations:
 1. Save time and ensure asynchronous communication by writing information on the slides.
 Many people will not be able to participate in Group Conversations, either live or recorded, but can read through the slides.
 1. Slides with a lot of text that can be read on their own with lots of links are appreciated.
 1. If you want to present, please consider [posting a recording to YouTube](/handbook/marketing/marketing-operations/youtube/) at least a day before the meeting.
 Link it to the Google Doc (including specifying whether the video is private or public), and mention it in the relevant slack channels.
 1. Once a quarter, add a slide covering items being actioned from the engagement survey.
 1. Use this [slide deck](https://docs.google.com/presentation/d/16FZd01-zCj_1jApDQI7TzQMFnW2EGwtQoRuX82dkOVs/edit?usp=sharing) as template to your presentation.
 Presentations should allow editing (preferred) or commenting from everyone at GitLab.

-##### Sharing Metrics
-We encourage you to share metrics and key results during your Group Conversation.
+1. We encourage you to share metrics and key results during your Group Conversation.
 Please do not use cumulative metrics in your Group Conversations since those will usually show an upward trend and do not give us an accurate picture of performance.
 It is more appropriate to share cumulative metrics externally.
+See [#8 of the general presentation suggestions](/handbook/communication/#presentations) for more information about cumulative metrics.

+For more general presentation best practices, please see our communication handbook's [Presentation section](/handbook/communication/#presentations).

 ##### Examples of good presentations